 Un(Made) is a vehicle for the making, unmaking, transmitting, transforming and distilling of performance material (movement, tasks, objects, text and vocals) and the performative self.
-At once experiential inquiry and staged performance, the project unfolds in three stages: a pass-along solo for 8-10 performers in 2015, a group score in 2016 for up to 25 trained or untrained performers that can be learned, adapted, practiced, and performed over the course of a week; and, finally, a dance for the core group developed in 2017-2918 that draws on performers, material and methods from the previous 2 stages, while plunging into a whole new mode of performance win which we saturate and immerse ourselves in a contaminating mash-up of movement and text that empties out over the course of the performance, leaving behind traces that form the material of a spacious meditative state.
+At once experiential inquiry and staged performance, the project has unfolded in three stages: a pass-along solo for 8-10 performers in 2015, a group score in 2016 for up to 25 trained and untrained performers that was learned, adapted, practiced, over the course of a week before public performances; and, finally, a dance for the core group developed in 2017.
+This final chapter draws on performers, materials and methods from the previous 2 stages, while also veering off into new territory: a dense and saturated mash-up of movement and text that empties out over the course of the performance, leaving behind traces that subtly infiltrate a more spacious and meditative state.

 Each of the three stages of (Un)Made exists as inquiry and as “artifact”.
-Each involves procedures that produce open-ended outcomes to be shared as performance with an audience.
-Along the way different entry points are offered to audience and makers/performers, and each phase becomes infused with memories, methods, and materials developed in the previous iteration.
+Each has involved procedures producing open-ended outcomes to be shared as performance with an audience.
+Along the way different entry points were offered to audience and makers/performers, with each phase infused with memories, methods, and materials developed in the previous iteration.

 STAGE ONE: (Un)Made Solo Relay Series || monthly from March 2015-August 2015 at Performance Works NW

 STAGE TWO: the last bell rings for you|| core group + community members in a large ensemble performance || November 12-20, 2016 at Shaking the Tree.

 STAGE THREE: a world, a world || Showings of excerpt at NW New Works Festival at On the Boards and Risk/Reward Festival in Portland, June 2017.
 Full-length in-progress version at Performance Works NW Dec.
 13-17, 2017.

 Please join us in supporting this project by making a donation to Performance Works NW!